BrewingWeasel/Kalba/README.md

   - training custom models for other languages or improving the models of existing languages (see https://spacy.io/usage/training for training instructions and https://universaldependencies.org/ for source data)

 ## Future plans:
-- support for images as definitions
+- support for images as definitions (already kind of works with custom html, but it would be nice if it had a custom image picker)
 - show grammatical information of words (case, participle type, conjugation etc)
 - support for audio definitions
-- custom grammatical coloring for different languages + changing the theme
-- coloring in the definition itself
 - exporting specific definitions to specific fields for Anki
 - Non SpaCy based lemmatizer
-- Nonblocking definition loading
 - Being able to import large files and read by sentence/chunk

-## Usage:
+## Usage (WIP):
 ### First time setup:
 Add a spacy model (either download one from https://spacy.io/models or train one) Add a dictionary.
 Here are some suggestions: